dubiacc/website/articles/en/fssp/index.md

 the truth, even if I have to be labeled "disobedient," "schismatic," and whatnot.

 If the FSSP truly stood for tradition, they would be standing with those who resist, not appeasing those who dismantle.
-What they do stand for are marble altars and incense.
+While they offer the Traditional Latin Mass, their "full communion" (a term invented by the modernist pope Benedict XVI) with post-Conciliar Rome is built on a catastrophic compromise: the acceptance of Vatican II's doctrinal deviations in exchange to keep the marble altars and nice churches.

-And this is why we, the dubia.cc editorial team, cannot recommend people to attend the Masses of the FSSP / ICKSP or the Novus Ordo, not even for pastoral reasons: If the goal of attending a Mass is to get sanctifying grace from God, being at an adulterous FSSP Mass is a waste of time.
+And this is why we, the dubia.cc editorial team, have to advise against attending the Masses of the FSSP / ICKSP or the Novus Ordo, not even for pastoral reasons: If the goal of attending a Mass is to get sanctifying grace from God, being at an adulterous FSSP Mass is a waste of time.